Frequently Asked Questions

 E-Tech also examines ethnic surnames in combination with first name factors to predict Language Preference.
 For example, the first name Pablo is common among Spanish and Portuguese-speakers alike.
 E-Tech will predict that Pablo Garcia speaks Spanish and Pablo Ferreira speaks Portuguese, since Garcia and Ferreira are Hispanic and Portuguese surnames, respectively.

-Will E-Tech always make an Ethnicity prediction?
+Will E-Tech always make a prediction?

 On a clean, national consumer database, E-Tech will predict Ethnicity for more than 97% of the consumers.
 E-Tech delivers more coverage than competing systems.